wojciechkepka/gomd/README.md

 ## Features
 - **Simple**
-  - No setup required. `gomd` comes with all the batteries included, no need for static assets etc.
+  - No setup required. `gomd` comes as a single binary with all the batteries included, no need for static assets etc.
 - **Monitoring files**
-  - `gomd` will monitor the directory for any changes and update the files whenever any file is modified or added.
+  - `gomd` will monitor the directory for any changes and update files whenever a file is modified or added.
 - **Hot reloading**
-  - Whenever a file is updated `gomd` will trigger a reload of tab in browser.
+  - On file update `gomd` will trigger a reload of the tab in the browser.
 - **Code Highlight**
-  - All blocks of code in most common languages will be color highlighted.
+  - Blocks of code in most common programming languages will automatically be color highlighted.
 - **Selectable themes**
   - Choose from available code themes:
     - `solarized`, `monokai`, `paraiso` available in dark and light versions